IDONTMIND

 What's next on the horizon

 The IDONTMIND app is currently being deployed!
 With our designs and code finalized, we're working on getting our app on the Apple and Google stores.
-Shoutout to my AMAZING team—I couldn't have asked for a more chaotic, yet hard working group of people to make work sessions go by.
+To my amazing team—I couldn't have asked for a more chaotic, yet hard working group of people to make work sessions go by.

 Taking the time to reflect